Enrollment Policies

 What are the policies for courses restricted to Physics majors?

-The core upper-division physics program, which is made up of courses in the Physics 100, 105, 110, 120, 130, and 140 series, is restricted in the course registration system to students currently majoring in physics.
+The core upper-division physics program, which is made up of courses in the Physics 100, 105, 110, 120, 130, and 140 series, is based on prior completion of the entire PHYS 4 series (i.e. 4A-B-C-D-E) and is restricted in the course registration system to students currently majoring in physics.
 Non-majors who are interested in taking a core UD physics course must complete the prereqs as listed and then use EASy to request preauthorization to enroll.
+These requests will typically be held until shortly before the start of the term, as the department and campus assess instructional resources and space utilization.

 In rare cases, substitute prereqs may be used when requesting preauthorization to enroll in a core UD physics course: